nlapier2/mouseGWASAnalysisPackage/README.md

 * all_strains: Location of all_strains.tped file, which matches mouse strains to their genotypes.
 Unless you know what you are doing, leave this to the default.
 * plink_basename: Base name (i.e. do not specify file extension) of the output plink files from get_genotypes_and_plink.py
 * pheno_file_name: Where to write the pylmm-formatted phenotype file.
-* no_normalization: to normalize phenotypes, 0 for no normalization
+* transform: to transform the phenotypes: quantile for quantile transformation (default), standard for standardization and none for no transformation.
 * loco_outdir: Where to write the LOCO kinship matrices and other LOCO files.
 * pylmm_loc: Location of the pylmm top level directory.
 Unless you know what you are doing, leave this to the default.
 * gwas_outfile: Where to write the final pylmm LOCO GWAS results.